sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 === "LED Outputs"
-	The mosaic-X5 module features two general purpose, output LED pins.
+	The mosaic-X5 GNSS receiver features two general purpose, output LED pins.
 These pins have a maximum output current of 10 mA and output impedance of 20&ohm;.

 	<figure markdown>